amsul/Load.allTheThings/README.md

 Load.allTheThings
 =================

-Current build: _beta_ v0.5.4 – 28 August, 2012
+Current build: _beta_ v0.7.0 – 11 September, 2012

-A simple JavaScript library to preload resources as they are needed on your page with just one simple invocation:
+A simple JavaScript library to load resources as they are needed on your page with just one simple invocation:

 ```
 Load.allTheThings()